Shakilofficial/Shakilofficial/README.md

 ### 🚀 [**TUTORLINK**](https://tutor-link-web.vercel.app)

-_A platform connecting students with tutors, featuring booking, secure payments, and an analytical dashboard._
-**Tech Stack:** Next.js 15, TypeScript, Tailwind CSS, React Query, Node.js, Express.js, MongoDB, JWT
+TutorLink is an innovative platform designed to connect students with experienced tutors.
+The platform facilitates seamless online tutoring by allowing users to easily search and book sessions based on their preferences.
+It features secure payment systems for hassle-free transactions and an intuitive user interface.
+TutorLink also includes an analytics dashboard that helps tutors track their session history, earnings, and student feedback.
+Built using Next.js 15, TypeScript, and Tailwind CSS, the application ensures responsiveness and scalability.
+The backend is powered by Node.js, Express.js, and MongoDB, with JWT for secure authentication.
+The integration of React Query helps with data fetching and synchronization, ensuring a smooth user experience.

 🔗 **[Live Demo](https://tutor-link-web.vercel.app)** | [**Repo**](https://github.com/Shakilofficial/tutor-link.git) | [**Demo Video**](https://drive.google.com/file/d/1N5F7j7pJMCdSdqy8DQcU_JiwhSq27-Mf/view)